ribeaud/SWA/lectures/2/readme.md

 - Prevents unwanted couplings between parts of the system.
 - Prevents users from setting the internal data of the component into an invalid or inconsistent state.
 - It reduces complexity.
+- Allows independent development of modules, components or classes (given the interface is stable and well documented).
+- Allows testability of individual modules, components, or classes (dummies and mocks of the interfaces replace the rest of the systems).
 ]
 ---
 .left-column[